Improving your burger and fries experience.

 With so much data available, and the goal of improving customer experience as motivation, McDonald’s France prioritized three types of data sources – sales, speed of service, and customer experience.
 While collecting, aggregating, and cleaning data is a huge feat on its own, McDonald’s France also had to navigate a high level of data integration complexity.

 As an omnichannel restaurant, McDonald’s juggles information from point of sales systems with sales happening online, offline, and across dozens of different locations.
 Data sources include multiple data vendors, mobile apps, loyalty programs, customer relationship management (CRM) systems, and other digital interfaces.
-Combined in one digital ecosystem, this data is the force that drives the entire customer journey.
-Once consolidated, the opportunity is to find correlation between the customer data that transforms the puzzle into a holistic view of the customer experience.
+Combined with one digital ecosystem, this data is the force that drives the entire customer journey.
+Once consolidated, the opportunity is to find a correlation between the customer data that transforms the puzzle into a holistic view of the customer experience.

 The 2nd Watch Solution

 To meet its data collection and analysis needs, McDonald’s France needed a modern data platform equipped with data processing capabilities and cloud architecture.
 Focused on data insights rather than data management, the McDonald’s team partnered with 2nd Watch to ingest the various data sources into a data lake, reducing the effort required to manage and analyze the data to meet the business demands.

 During the process, McDonald’s emphasized the importance of ongoing data collection from anywhere and everywhere across their many data sources.
 From revenue numbers and operational statistics to social media streams, kitchen management systems, commercial, regional, and structural data – they wanted everything stored for potential future use.
 Historical data helps establish benchmarks, forecast sales projections, and understand customer behavior over time.

 The Business Benefits